LIVE • 20 FREE CALCULATORS

 Everything you need to know before you start calculating.

 Yes, completely free.
-All 5 calculators, Facebook Ads Profit, Break-Even ROAS, Meta Budget, LTV:CAC, and CAC, are free to use without any limits, subscription, or payment.
+All calculators are free to use without any limits, subscription, or payment.
 We intend to keep the core calculators free forever.
 We may introduce optional premium features in the future, but the calculators themselves will always be free.

 No account required.
 You can use every calculator on this site without registering, logging in, or providing any personal information.
 Just open the calculator, enter your numbers, and get results instantly.
 We don't store your data, all calculations happen locally in your browser.

 There's no single "good" ROAS, it depends entirely on your gross margin.
 A 3x ROAS on a product with 60% gross margin is very profitable, while a 5x ROAS on a product with 80% COGS is a loss.
 Use our Break-Even ROAS Calculator to find your specific floor.
-As a general benchmark for Indian advertisers: fashion/lifestyle targets 4–6x, electronics 3–5x, and high-ticket services often need to model ROAS over the full customer lifetime, not a single transaction.
+As a general benchmark for US advertisers: fashion/lifestyle targets 3–5x, electronics 2–4x, and high-ticket services often need to model ROAS over the full customer lifetime, not a single transaction.

 Break-Even ROAS = 1 ÷ Gross Margin.
 If your gross margin (revenue minus COGS, divided by revenue) is 40%, your break-even ROAS is 1 ÷ 0.40 = 2.5x.
 To include operating costs, use: Break-Even ROAS = (COGS + Operating Costs + Ad Spend) ÷ Ad Spend.
 Our Break-Even ROAS Calculator handles all versions of this calculation automatically, just enter your numbers.

-A 3:1 LTV:CAC ratio is the widely cited benchmark for healthy D2C and SaaS businesses, meaning for every ₹1 spent acquiring a customer, you earn ₹3 in lifetime revenue.
+A 3:1 LTV:CAC ratio is the widely cited benchmark for healthy D2C and SaaS businesses, meaning for every $1 spent acquiring a customer, you earn $3 in lifetime revenue.
 Ratios below 1:1 mean you're destroying value.
 Ratios above 5:1 may indicate you're underinvesting in growth.
-For Indian D2C brands with short repurchase cycles (FMCG, supplements, beauty), a 3:1 to 4:1 ratio is a strong target.
+For US D2C brands with short repurchase cycles (FMCG, supplements, beauty), a 3:1 to 4:1 ratio is a strong target.
 For high-ticket categories like real estate or enterprise software, a 10:1+ ratio is achievable and necessary to justify the longer sales cycle.

 The calculators use standard industry formulas, the same calculations used by growth marketers at funded D2C brands and digital agencies.
 Accuracy depends entirely on the quality of inputs you provide.
 If you use your actual spend, actual revenue from your backend (not Meta-attributed revenue), and real COGS, the outputs will be accurate.
 The calculators cannot account for attribution discrepancies, seasonality effects, or non-linear CAC scaling, treat results as directionally correct guides for decision-making, not accounting documents.